Structured Authority

 People with genuine problems are searching through an overwhelming stream of information.
 What they are really looking for is you.

-When expertise is structured properly, it becomes easier for the right client to find the right attorney when it matters.
-That is the role of Structured Authority.
+When expertise is structured properly, it becomes easier for the right client to find the right attorney—at the moment it matters.

 It is not about clicks or traffic.